HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 - Send new data since I last requested for this set of patients.
 - Send just the lab results for this set of patients since this date.

-Access **SHALL**l be controlled using client credentials that are compliant with SMART-On-FHIR.
+Access **SHALL** be controlled using client credentials that are compliant with SMART-On-FHIR.
 Access will be restricted to Providers with a contractual relationship with a Payer.

 The _exportType_ parameter **SHALL** contain: _hl7.fhir.us.davinci-pdex_